AnalogCyan/DoR/README.md

 ```

 2. **Install Python and Dependencies:**
-   Ensure you have Python 3.x installed along with the required packages (`requests`, `shodan`, etc.).
+   Ensure you have Python 3.x installed along with the required packages.
 You can install the required packages using `pip`:

 ```bash
 pip install -r requirements.txt